The 19 Carnival Ships Sold During the Cruise Industry Shutdown

-When the cruise industry shut down in 2020, Carnival Corporation announced that at least 13 older ships across several of its cruise brands would be sold or scrapped.
+During the first few months of the shutdown, Carnival Corporation announced that at least 13 older ships across several cruise brands would be sold or scrapped.
+This was part of slimming down and eliminating its least efficient ships.

 Carnival Fantasy